- Men are born and remain free and equal in rights. Social distinctions can be founded only on the common utility.

 ), and more than 36,000 towns, cities, and villages: each of those subdivisions has its own responsibilities and control over its budget.
 By an ironic twist of fate, until recently, while the President and National Assembly were conservative, most big cities, 60% of the Departments and 92%

 - Lutte Ouvrière (LO, Workers' Struggle): A (very) old Trotskyist party which gives great importance to the defense of workers' rights and revolution.
 Formerly led by Arlette Laguiller, who was the first woman to run in a French presidential election.
 Which she did 6 successive times.
+The party is notorious for its utter refusal to make alliances with anyone, even the ideologically close NPA.

 - Their candidate for the 2012 presidential election was Nathalie Arthaud (economy and management teacher).
 She scored 0.5%.

 - Nouveau Parti Anticapitaliste (NPA, New Anticapitalist Party): Exactly What It Says on the Tin.
 A refoundation of an old Trotskyst party (the Revolutionary Communist League, LCR), led by young postman Olivier Besancenot until recently, composed of and led by mostly non-professional militants, and proud of this fact.
 They put an emphasis on ecological and social issues and like the previous party, they consider only social struggle brings any change.
+Their current spokeswoman is Christine Poupin (although you're more likely to read about Philippe Poutou or Olivier Besancenot in the media).

 - Their candidate for 2012 was Jean-Luc Mélenchon (Member of European Parliament).
 He scored 11%.